malte-baumann/unleash-abstract-class-spring/unleash-abstract-classes/README.md

 Minimal example for https://github.com/orgs/Unleash/discussions/6858

 You will need an Unleash Server running on port 4242.
-Set your api key in application.yml
+With two FeatureFlags named "demo" and "fail" Set your api key in application.yml